wrube/Project-3-Group-1/README.md

 ### Loading to Mongo Database
+Here we use a local Mongo No-SQL database.

-1. Import the asylum-decision JSON dataset to local Mongo database called **project3**:
+1. Import the asylum-decision JSON dataset to local Mongo database called **project3** using the terminal with:

-   `mongoimport --type json -d project3 -c asylum_decisions --jsonArray data/asylum_decisions_2008-2023.json`
+   `mongoimport --type json -d project3 -c asylum_decisions --jsonArray asylum_decisions_2008-2023.json`

-2. Import the countries GeoJSON to the same database:
+2. Import the countries GeoJSON to the same database.
+To do this successfully, install **jq** and use the following terminal commands:

+   `jq --compact-output ".features" countries.geojson > countries_compact.geojson`, then
-   `mongoimport --type json -d project3 -c countries data/countries.geojson`
+   `mongoimport --type json -d project3 -c countries countries_compact.geojson`

 html product with a map and a couple of graphs